ProSE-uoft-org/group-website/content/2.documentation/developer.md

 ## Tech Stack

-> Chaning content only requires editing Markdown files.
+> Changing content only requires editing Markdown files.
 >
 > If a developer needs to fully understand and maintain this site, he/she needs to be familiar with the following tech stack.

 - JavaScript and TypeScript